Curriculum Lead: Mrs N Walker.

 Mrs D Duxbury, Ms P Graves, Mrs J Jeffrey, Mrs K Johnson, Miss L Lewis, Ms J Price.

 The department views mathematics as a subject which is fascinating in its own right and useful both to other subjects and many aspects of adult life.
 Our aim is for every pupil to fulfil their mathematical potential.
 To achieve this we strive to make our teaching consistent, clear, positive and inspiring.
 We try to highlight the relevance of mathematics in everyday life and to provide teaching that is committed to the pupils and their individual needs.
-Pupils are taught in sets from early on in Year 7.
+Pupils are taught in sets from Year 8.
 This allows for the more able pupil to be stretched and challenged and being in a smaller group allows those that need extra support to have more 1-1 time with their teacher.

 The course is designed to consolidate pupil’s numerical and mathematical capability from Key Stage 2 and extend their understanding in this important subject.
 Pupils will be stretched and challenged to understand how mathematics forms part of everyday life through problem solving tasks and appropriate use of ICT.
 The content includes a broad variety of topics from each of the following strands: Number, Algebra, Ratio, Proportion and rates of change, Geometry and Measures, Probability and Statistics.

 All pupils are prepared for the Higher Tier of entry.
 Pupils develop knowledge, skills and understanding of mathematical methods and concepts, including: Number, Algebra, Ratio, proportion & rates of change, Statistics and Probability.